GeneralGeki/cbmc/doc/cprover-manual/cbmc-tutorial.md

 Thus, a bound has to be set on the amount of unwinding that CBMC performs.
 There are two ways to do so:

-1. The `--unwind` command-line parameter can to be used to limit the number of times loops are unwound.
+1. The `--unwind` command-line parameter can be used to limit the number of times loops are unwound.
 2. The `--depth` command-line parameter can be used to limit the number of program steps to be processed.